geobtaa/metadata/docs/GEOMG.md

 - Select All and then select the text "Select all results that match this search"
 - Click the State button.
 From the dropdown, select Published.
 - On the _Bulk Action_ page, click the button **Run Bulk Action**
-- It will take 3-5 minutes for the items to publish in the BTAA Geoportal.
 - Review 3-5 of the published records and test all the links.

 ### 5. Publish to OpenGeoMetadata
 - Completed records are synced to the workflow GitHub online repository as needed.
-- Records that are deemed stable and complete can be shared with the [OpenGeoMetadata community](https://github.com/OpenGeoMetadata/big-ten).
+- Records that are deemed stable and complete can be shared with the [OpenGeoMetadata community](https://github.com/OpenGeoMetadata).